jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/docs/llvmlibc.md

 The overlay package installs a llvmlibc directory in the samples/src directory containing sample programs that use LLVM libc.

-## Limitations of LLVM libc in LLVM Embedded Toolchain for Arm
+## Limitations of LLVM libc in Arm Toolchain for Embedded

 At present, this toolchain does not build any C++ libraries to go with LLVM libc.